louthy/language-ext/README.md

 ### Publish system

 Most other actor systems expect you to `tell` all messages directly to other actors.
-If you want a pub-sub model then you're expected to create a publisher actor that can take subscription messages, that it uses to manage a registry of publishers to deliver messages to.
+If you want a pub-sub model then you're required to create a publisher actor that can take subscription messages from other actors; the publisher actor then manages a 'registry' of subscribers to deliver messages to.
 It's all a bit bulky and unnecessary.

 So with `LanguageExt.Process` each process manages its own internal subscriber list.
 If a process needs to announce something it calls: